Engee documentation

 And thirdly, we need to set the parameters of the problem (computational and physical), in particular the boundary conditions.

-Let's calculate the deformation of the blade using the function solve and output a three-dimensional graph, where the mechanical deformation of the part will be amplified hundreds of times and the colour information will show the degree of mechanical stress in the circumference of the given point of the part.
+Calculate the blade deformation using the function solve and we will display a three-dimensional graph on which the mechanical deformation of the part will be amplified hundreds of times, and the color information will show the degree of mechanical stress in the circumference of this point of the part.

 In [ ]: